 - All 'at-risk' patients:

-For more information about clinical indicator diseases see separate article Human Immunodeficiency Virus (HIV).
+For more information about clinical indicator diseases, see the separate Human Immunodeficiency Virus (HIV) article.

 The HIV test

 - Emphasise the benefits of testing (earlier diagnosis leads to better prognosis, as effective treatment is now available).

 - Reassure patients that insurance companies do not enquire about negative results.